Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Beyond-GR Gravitational Waveforms and Simulated data

 \section{Beyond-GR Gravitational Waveforms and Simulated data}

-We consider dCS~\cite{Alexander:2009tp}, a beyond-GR \textit{effective field theory} that treats the Einstein-Hilbert action of GR as the first term in a higher-order expansion in spacetime curvature.
-The higher-order curvature terms, though classical, encompass underlying quantum gravity effects~\cite{Green:1984sg, Taveras:2008yf, Mercuri:2009zt}.
-This expansion is governed by a parameter $\ell$, which corresponds to the length-scale below which quantum gravity effects become important.
+We consider dCS~\cite{Alexander:2009tp}, a beyond-GR theory that treats the Einstein-Hilbert action of GR as the first term in a higher-order expansion in spacetime curvature.
+The higher-order curvature terms, though classical, are inspired by quantum gravity corrections~\cite{Green:1984sg, Taveras:2008yf, Mercuri:2009zt}.
+This expansion is governed by a parameter $\ell$, which corresponds to the length-scale below which beyond-GR gravity effects become important.
 The dCS action takes the form (setting the speed of light $c = 1$ throughout)